trupples/adi-documentation/docs/solutions/reference-designs/eval-cn0577-fmcz/index.rst

 and VIN−) provide analog inputs from a low noise, audio precision signal source (such as the Audio Precision audio analyzer).

-On-board Clock Reference
+Onboard Clock Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :adi:`EVAL-CN0577-FMCZ <CN0577>` clock diagram is shown in the figure below.
-An on-board 120 MHz voltage controlled crystal oscillator is used to provide
+An onboard 120 MHz voltage controlled crystal oscillator is used to provide
 the clock for the :adi:`EVAL-CN0577-FMCZ <CN0577>` and the FPGA.
 This
 ultralow noise oscillator has a typical phase noise of -162 dBc/Hz at 10 kHz
 offset, a tuning voltage range of 0 V to 3.3 V, and a frequency pulling range of